Brazing-inspection

 SOLUTIONS with Effective, Practical Advice

-Brazing-inspection includes the whole of the operations that must be carried out thoroughly and professionally to assure compliance with drawing and service requirements.
+Brazing-inspection includes all the operations that must be carried out to assure compliance with drawing and service requirements.

-Therefore the parts must be designed from the start for inspectability, and all manufacturing and Brazing-inspection stages must be programmed well before initiating fabrication.
+Parts must be initially designed for inspectability, and all manufacturing and Brazing-inspection stages must be programmed well before starting fabrication.

-Brazing-inspection includes the whole of the operations that must be carried out thoroughly and professionally to assure compliance with drawing and service requirements.
+Inspection operations must be carried out thoroughly and professionally to assure compliance with drawing and service requirements.

 As it is by now clear to all, much of the strength properties of brazed joints depend upon creating and maintaining the proper capillary clearances between elements to be brazed.
 See Brazing Joint Design.